 Közreműködők és fejlesztők

-“XML Sitemaps” egy nyílt forráskódú szoftver.
+“XML Sitemap Generator for Google” egy nyílt forráskódú szoftver.
 A bővítményhez a következő személyek járultak hozzá:Közreműködők

 - Fixed custom taxonomy unit generation issue